Help us to bring joy in 2023!

 We’ve mobilised our staff and volunteer Therapy Dog teams to remain safe and united so that we can continue to meet the needs of our communities around Australia.
 We’ve also connected with and grateful for our amazing volunteers, partner facilities, sponsors, organisations, and individuals who have supported our work over the year.

-As an organisation who provides animal assisted services without government funding, every helping paw and ounce of support goes a long way to keep our programs available to those who need it most.
+As an organisation who provides animal assisted services all around Australia, every helping paw and ounce of support goes a long way to keep our programs available to those who need it most.

 1. Volunteer with us